ajaykoppisetty/norilib/README.md

 [![Codacy grade](https://img.shields.io/codacy/grade/ccfe6dee223944a08a7f5b01e15cfd6d.svg?maxAge=2592000)](https://www.codacy.com/app/tjg1/norilib)
 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&maxAge=2592000)](https://twitter.com/Nori_Android)

-Norilib is a free and open source Android API client library for the most popular tag-based image archive implementations.
-It is used by [Nori](https://github.com/tjg1/nori), the most popular free and open source tag-based image archive client for Android.
+Norilib is a free and open source Android API client library for various online image hosting APIs.
+It is used by [Nori](https://github.com/tjg1/nori), the free and open source image search engine for Android.

 If you're interested in contributing to Nori/Norilib, use Norilib in your own app, have any questions or just want to hang out, join us in the `#nori` IRC channel on Freenode.